 In general, medical education and policy promotes the practice of treating the TSH as a health outcome in thyroid therapy by making TSH the primary “target” or endpoint.

-A doctor administers thyroid therapy, TSH is normalized, and this is supposed to mean the therapy is successful.
+A doctor administers thyroid therapy, TSH is normalized, and this is supposed to mean the therapy is successful, without concern for where FT3 is within the context of FT4.

-- First, I’ll lay out these two criteria of a good diagnostic test.
+- First, I’ll lay out these two criteria (specificity and sensitivity) of a good diagnostic test.

 - Then I’ll outline three ways in which science proves that the TSH is not very likely to meet these criteria.